montal95/Mod-4-Wireframe/README.md

 - **Strongly Recommended:** Style your App using basic CSS or by incorporating a CSS framework like Bootstrap, Semantic, Material UI, etc.
 - Add the ability to filter by body, date created, date edited, etc.
 - Sorting by date created, date edited, alphabetical, etc.
+- Search and view notes with a certain tag
 - User signup & login
 - Sharing notes with other users
 - Rich text formatting
 - Emailing notes
+- Use google or facebook to login - *Check out [THIS](https://developers.google.com/identity/sign-in/web/sign-in) for help with incorporating this into your project*
 - Incorporate a 3rd party API into your project.
       [It is highly suggested that any calls to 3rd party APIs are made _through your backend_.